 Whether a spill is the result of equipment malfunction, a container leak, a tank overfill, or a transport incident, the danger of loss to life, property damage, and harmful environmental impacts is real.
 Spills can halt operations, fuel fires and explosions, endanger workers and the public, contaminate drinking water, and lead to hefty government fines.

-We’ve seen headlines about spills with catastrophic consequences.
-Federal data show that 23,143 spill incidents were reported to the National Response Center in calendar year 2023.
-That’s over 1,900 per month!
+We’ve all seen headlines about spills with catastrophic consequences.
+Federal data show that 21,401 spill incidents were reported to the National Response Center in calendar year 2025.
+That’s almost 1,800 per month!
 You might say it’s not “if” chemical spills will happen but “when.”
 They can occur any time in any weather.

 You are not powerless though.
 There are nine important steps you can take.
 These steps are not necessarily sequential.
 The first four happen before a spill, and the last five happen after a spill.
 In all cases, follow good engineering practices and applicable codes, regulations, and permits.